dotnet/csharplang/proposals/inheritdoc.md

 <!-- Why should we *not* do this? -->

+This feature may result in a change in compilation behavior for users already working with external tools that process `inheritdoc` elements.
+While the language implementation is simplified by not providing a switch to enable/disable the new feature, it may produce a barrier to adoption for users observing semantic changes between the external tools and the new compiler support.

 ## Alternatives
 [alternatives]: #alternatives

 <!-- What other designs have been considered?
 What is the impact of not doing this? -->

+### Alternatives to `inheritdoc` in the compiler

+The primary current alternative is the `include` documentation element.
+Documentation included from external files is already fully-supported by the language.
+In cases where documentation needs to be shared across multiple code elements, the content can be placed in a separate XML file which all locations reference in the same manner.

+A second alternative comes in the form of external tooling, such as [Sandcastle Help File Builder](https://github.com/EWSoftware/SHFB/).
+External tools operating on documentation files produced by the C# compiler already recognize `inheritdoc` elements, and can resolve the referenced content at the time documentation is rendered (e.g. to a web site).

+### Alternatives to specific design items

+The first design for this feature required the compiler operate in "pass-through" mode, preserving the `inheritdoc` elements in the documentation output.
+This behavior reduced the ability of the compiler to report warnings related to the content of documentation comments, and placed additional demands on tools that process documentation comments.
+The updated design encourages the compile-time evaluation and replacement of `inheritdoc` elements.

 ## Unresolved questions
 [unresolved]: #unresolved-questions

 <!-- What parts of the design are still undecided? -->

+* Syntax
+    * Should the `select` attribute be supported?
+* Inheritance candidates
+    * Should the inheritance candidate for constructors only look at the immediate base type, or at all inherited types?
+    * How are inheritance candidates disambiguated when a member implicitly implements an interface member and overrides a member from a base class?
+    * How are inheritance candidates disambiguated when a member implicitly implements multiple interface member?
+    * How are inheritance candidates disambiguated when a type has both a base class and implements one or more interfaces?
+* Inherited documentation
+    * How should inherited documentation behave when it includes an `inheritdoc` element?
+This situation is especially possible since earlier versions of the C# compiler produced documentation files that preserved `inheritdoc` elements.
+    * How should the compiler handle inherited documentation with a verbatim `cref`?
+    * How will localization be handled?
+* Conditional behavior
+    * Should the C# compiler support "pass-through" mode for `inheritdoc` elements (i.e. provide a compiler switch to disable evaluation)?
+    * Should the `inheritdoc` feature be tied to a specific language version?

 ## Design meetings